aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/ai-speech-datascience/ai-speech-datascience.md

-# Lab 5: Access OCI Language in DataScience Notebook Session.
+# Lab 5: Using OCI Speech with DataScience Notebook Session

 ## Introduction